1926-1935 Men’s swimming

 1933- Coach C.J.
 Shorty Alderson Pending more information

 Swimmers had to try out to make the team.
 Alderson focus was on form, , breathing and endurance.
-8 SWC records were set by Texas.
+Texas set 8 SWC records.

-Athletic Council questions whether swimming should be considered a legitimate sport worthy of investing dollars in for the future.
-Tex Robertson would answer this question by offering to coach the Longhorns for free, and the rest of the story is now part of Longhorn sports history.
+The Athletic Council questions whether swimming should be considered a legitimate sport worthy of investment dollars in the future.
+Tex Robertson answered this question by offering to coach the Longhorns for free, and the rest of the story is now part of Longhorn sports history.

 1934- Coach Nall is named both head coach and swimmer – SWC Champs